AleoNet/ARCs/arc-0006/README.md

 ...
 ```

-# Existing Programs
+# To Developers
-- Programs deployed pre-upgradability are allowed a one-time opt-in migration during which they can deploy a new version of their program.
-The new program must have a constructor, which will define the upgrade scheme going forward.

-- The migration can only be invoked by the same program owner that originally deployed the program.

-- IMPORTANT.
-There are certain programs that you may not want to be upgradable, for example token_registry.aleo.
-The ANF will need to coordinate with the community to determine which programs should be upgraded.
-The migration logic will need to be adjusted if special cases need to be handled.
+* It is important to note that closures are **NOT** upgradable since they make up the verification keys of any function that calls them.
+Developers should only call external closures that they have verified the functionality of.

 # To Reviewers
-* Should executions be tied to specific versions of programs? should executions with an older state root than the last upgrade be valid?
 * Is there a usage of program upgrades this proposal does not cover?
 * Does the upgrade model feel easy to use?
 Is it operationally safe?
 * Should developers be allowed to mark functions as immutable?
+The current thinking is to defer this to future work, if developers ask for it.